Virginia Allen is a conductor, music educator,

-Conducting Workshop for Music Educators.
-At Juilliard she taught The Art of Teaching in the Music Studio and conducting,
+the Conducting Workshop for Music Educators.
+At Juilliard, she currently teaches The Art of Teaching in the Music

-and music history at The Curtis Institute of Music in Philadelphia and conducting at Teachers College, Columbia University
+Virginia taught conducting at The Curtis Institute of Music and University of the Arts in Philadelphia and at Teachers College,

-in New York City.
-She continues to teach conducting lessons online for Teachers College and is Artistic Director Emeritus
+Columbia University in New York City.
+She continues to teach conducting lessons in her studio and online and is Artistic Director

 the Sun Valley Youth Orchestra.